thepoojasharma/thepoojasharma/README.md

 # 🚀 About Me

 - 👨‍💻 Currently working on my tech stack which is full stack.
-- 🌱 Learning and exploring new technologies
+- 🌱 Learning and exploring new technologies.
-- ⚡ Fun fact: I love hiking and exploring nature

 ## 🛠️ Technologies & Tools